kevinrfoster/ecob2000_lecture1/README.md

 that arises.
 You might instead use [R-Studio Cloud](https://rstudio.cloud/).

-The cloud version is probably best for most students (again, note that you have to wait until August, sorry).
+The cloud version is good.
 More and more we’re pushing everything to the cloud.
 If your internet is grumpy or slow then perhaps a local version might be better.

 The best way to learn it is to just do it.
 How many times have you got a new game, skipped reading the instructions, and learned by crashing it a